Skip to main content

 “Stealth-mode” Nonublication Requests

 By default, patent applications publish generally 18 months following their filing date.
-However, a nonpublication request can be used to keep your ideas in stealth mode, where they’re only made public if a patent is eventually granted.
+However, a nonpublication request can be used to keep your ideas in stealth mode, where they are only made public if a patent is eventually granted.
 Meanwhile, an early publication request can be used to apprise investors and buyers while putting competitors on notice.
 Each strategy comes with their own advantages and disadvantages.

 Requests for Continued Examination (RCE)

 Requests for Continued Examination (RCE) allow you to continue pursuing your patent application at the USPTO.
-For example, when a so-called “final” office action is issued, and RCE allows you to restart the clock, but continue from where you’ve reached in the process.
+For example, when a so-called “final” office action is issued, and RCE allows you to restart the clock, but continue from where you have reached in the process.
 An RCE provides other advantages too, like an opportunity to request Track One prioritized examination.

 Appeals before the Patent Trial & Appeal Board

 If we disagree with a USPTO patent examiner’s rejection, then an appeals process can be pursued, where initially two more examiners are brought in to review our arguments.
-If there’s still disagreement, the question can be appealed to the Patent Trial & Appeal Board, which offers a chance to challenge the examiner’s position before a panel of neutral judges and get your patent application back on track.
+If there is still disagreement, the question can be appealed to the Patent Trial & Appeal Board, which offers a chance to challenge the examiner’s position before a panel of neutral judges and get your patent application back on track.

 Office Action Responses